ennisj9/htmf/README.md

 - Strings with no prefix indicate the element type
 - Strings with ``.`` prefix indicate a class
 - Strings with ``#`` prefix indicate the id
-- Objects indicate attributes
+- Objects that are not the first argument indicate attributes

 And in special cases:
-- Functions may indicate the element type (imagine a component class in React)
+- Functions indicate the element type (imagine a component class in React)
+- Objects placed as the first argument indicate the element type (a Vue component for instance)

 So the following two builds are equivalent:
 ```javascript